JornLotsch/genESOMerrorSignal/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0)
+This project is licensed under the GNU General Public Licence v3.0 (GPL-3.0).

 ## Citation